ccnfac/MyNetwerkApp/README.md

 - Creators can promote events, pop-ups, meetups, or local influencer programs.
 - No location tracking unless explicitly turned on per post/event.
 - Users can search by proximity or interest.

-### 📺 Free TV + Premium Slots
-- Live TV access is free for users.
-- Verified broadcasters pay to list content.
-- Blue check verification required for major brands.

-### 🧠 AI-Enhanced Stories
-- Bring photos to life using Stability AI, GPT-4 or Grok image/video effects.
-- Only available to verified users.
-- No face swapping or AI impersonation allowed.

 ---